dropik/receipt-scan-serverless/dependencies/test/googletest-1.14.0/docs/faq.md

 return value of `main()`.

 But how could we introduce a change that breaks existing tests?
-Well, in this case, the code was already broken in the first place, so we didn't break it. :-)
+Well, in this case, the code was already broken in the first place, so we didn'type break it. :-)

 ## My compiler complains that a constructor (or destructor) cannot return a value.
 What's going on?